captbaritone/jordaneldredge.com/_posts/2016-03-31-breaking-into-open-source.md

 Your main goal for your first pull request should be to find something that is as small and inconsequential as possible.
 The likelihood that you are going to find and correctly fix a major flaw in a core code-path on your first try is low.
-Instead focus on doing something small and doing it well.
+Instead, focus on doing something small and doing it well.
 Larger tasks can come later.
 In the process of fixing a small bug or cleaning up a test or documentation, you'll quickly gain the context needed to to take on and discover larger tasks.

-If you found something that was inconsistent or wrong while you were gaining context, or setting up the project, that could be a great first pull request.
+If you found something that was inconsistent or wrong while you were gaining context, or setting up the project, correcting that could be a great first pull request.

 If you didn't see anything wrong, it's time to check out the issue tracker.
 Some projects on GitHub use tags to notify potential contributors (you!) where